imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 Any script or macro can now live in any menu, by putting it into Fiji.app/plugins/Scripts/.
 For example, if you want to have a macro in {% include bc path='File | Import'%}, you might save it to Fiji.app/plugins/Scripts/File/Import/.

 As always, Fiji was synchronized frequently with ImageJ, and a few bug fixes were contributed to ImageJ through Fiji.
-Thanks to {% include person content='Rasband' %}.
+Thanks to {%- include person id='rasband' -%}.

 Fiji's bundled Java Runtime Environment is now at version 1.6u24 (to update, run *Update Java* from Fiji Updater's *Advanced mode*).